denzuko-forked/dotfiles/README.markdown

 == Environment

-This is configured to on Linux, Mac OS X and MinGW, retrospectivelly.
+This is configured to run on Linux, Mac OS X and MinGW, retrospectivelly.
 With minor fiddling, *BSD will work.
-Both z/korn and bourne agian shells are supported.
+Both z/korn and bourne again shells are supported.
 If you would like to switch to zsh, you can do so with the following command.